Kim Jong Il: Personality

 United States Special Envoy for the Korean Peace Talks, Charles Kartman, who was involved in the 2000 Madeleine Albright summit with Kim, characterised Kim as a reasonable man in negotiations, to the point, but with a sense of humor and personally attentive to the people he was hosting.
-However, psychological evaluations conclude that Kim's antisocial features, such as his fearlessness in the face of sanctions and punishment, served to make negotiations extraordinarily difficult.

-The field of psychology has long been fascinated with the personality assessment of dictators, a notion that resulted in an extensive personality evaluation of Kim.
-The report, compiled by Frederick L. Coolidge and Daniel L. Segal (with the assistance of a South Korean psychiatrist considered an expert on Kim's behavior), concluded that the "big six" group of personality disorders shared by dictators Adolf Hitler, Joseph Stalin and Saddam Hussein (sadistic, paranoid, antisocial, narcissistic, schizoid and schizotypal) were also shared by Kim – coinciding primarily with the profile of Saddam Hussein.

-The evaluation found that Kim appeared to pride himself on North Korea's independence, despite the extreme hardships it appears to place on the North Korean people – an attribute appearing to emanate from his antisocial personality pattern.

 Defectors claimed that Kim had 17 different palaces and residences all over North Korea, including a private resort near Baekdu Mountain, a seaside lodge in the city of Wonsan, and Ryongsong Residence, a palace complex northeast of Pyongyang surrounded with multiple fence lines, bunkers and anti-aircraft batteries.

 Finances

 According to a 2010 report in the Sunday Telegraph, Kim had 4 billion USD on deposit in European banks in case he ever needed to flee North Korea.
 The Sunday Telegraph reported that most of the money was in banks in Luxembourg.

 Official titles

-Kim received numerous titles during his rule.
-In April 2009, North Korea's constitution was amended to refer to him and his successors as the "supreme leader of the DPRK".
+Kim was referred numerous titles during his rule by the state media.
+Titles were adopted and discontinued based on political circumstances, evolution of the state system, and the progress of the hereditary succession.
+During his lifetime, the standard introduction in state media was "General Secretary of the Workers Party of Korea, Chairman of the National Defence Commission, Supreme Commander of the Korean People's Army, Great Leader of Our Party and Our People Comrade Kim Jong Il".